getsolus/help-center-docs/configuration/enabling-workspaces/en.md

 Budgie enables the switching of workspaces via the Workspace Switcher.
 You can enable workspaces in Budgie by adding the Workspace Switcher applet to Raven.

-Open Raven using the shortcut `Windows Key + A` or use your mouse to open Raven in the far right of the main Budgie panel.
+Open Raven using the shortcut `Super + A` or use your mouse to open Raven in the far right of the main Budgie panel.

 Click the Raven settings 'cog' icon {{< altimg "raven-settings-cog.jpg" "help-center/configuration/enabling-workspaces/" >}}